 Subsequent to the evaluation, findings will be shared by the consultant with parents and teachers, and following this also with the child.
 New targets may be established, and changes may be made to the type and frequency of support.

-At present cost of the above is established prior to evaluation and payment is made by the parent/carer directly to the consultant.
+At present the cost of the above is established prior to evaluation and payment is made by the parent/carer directly to the consultant.
 Some employers may reimburse these fees.
 In this case we will provide the necessary documentation to assist with this.

 When support is no longer necessary